 As a commodity, gold prices are subject to market forces.
 When you sell gold jewelry, it’s typically sold based on what’s referred to as the “scrap gold” price — the market rate for gold that’s no longer of significant value in its original form.

 Even if you have a custom-made ring, your setting is only worth the scrap gold price.
 A lot of labor and skill goes into designing and creating settings, which, in turn, jacks up the price.
-So, even if you paid $2,430 for a unique setting, it will still be melted down to its scrap gold.
+So, even if you paid $2,430 for a unique setting like this one from James Allen, it will still be melted down to its scrap gold.
 Why is that?
 Almost everyone wants a specific, custom design.
 Rather than reusing your ring, a buyer would prefer to have their own design created.

-If your ring is not custom-designed, like this classic solitaire for $622, you will not lose as much of the original investment.
+If your ring is not custom-designed, like this classic solitaire for $622 from James Allen, you will not lose as much of the original investment.
 You could perhaps reap $200 for the scrap gold, which is a much higher percentage than the custom ring examples above.
 Because custom work and intricate designs aren’t involved, the original markup and price are not as high.
-As another example, a $315 solitaire ring setting like this might yield you around $100.
+As another example, a $315 solitaire ring setting like this from James Allen might yield you around $100.
 The loss percentage isn’t as bad, because the design is simple and more widely produced.

 While it’s a financial loss to sell your ring for scrap gold, at least you are able to recuperate some of the cost.
 Instead of letting your old ring sit in a drawer collecting dust, you can secure some cash for the jewelry.

 In general, stores will pay approximately 50 cents for every dollar of scrap gold value.
 If the melted down value is $1,000, for example, a store will offer to buy the ring from you for approximately $500.
 At Abe Mor, however, they offer 75 cents for every dollar of scrap value.
 So, you’d receive $750 for a $1,000 amount of gold, instead of $500.